reduxjs/reselect/README.md

 /*
  * Definition of simple selectors.
  * Simple selectors should be used to abstract away the structure of the store
- * and in cases where no calculations are needed and memoization wouldn't provide any benefits.
+ * in cases where no calculations are needed and memoization wouldn't provide any benefits.
  */
 const shopItemsSelector = state => state.shop.items;
 const taxPercent = state => state.shop.taxPercent;

 /*
- * Defintion of combined selectors.
+ * Definition of combined selectors.
  * In the subsequent examples selectors are combined to derive new information.
  * To prevent expensive recalculation of these selectors memoization is applied.
  * Hence, these selectors are only recomputed whenever their input selectors change.